 The breakeven for call contracts can be found using this formula:

 Did you notice the breakeven formula for long calls is the same?
-With the two sides acting as opposites, it shouldn’t be a surprise they both breakeven at the same point.
+Since the long and short positions are opposites, it makes sense that they break even at the same stock price.

-If ABC’s market price doesn’t rise too far past $75, the investor could make a profit.
+If ABC’s market price doesn’t rise too far above $75, the investor can still have a profit overall.
 For example:

 An investor goes short 1 ABC Sep 75 call @ $6.
 The market price rises to $79.
 What is the gain or loss?